r3c/creep/README.md

 Environments are named locations pointing to the servers you'll want to deploy your project to.
 They must be specified in a JSON file named `.creep.env` and located inside the directory which contains the file you want to deploy.
-This directory may be a sub-directory inside your project (e.g. the `src` folder in your Git repository), and you can even have multiple deployment configurations for a single project (e.g. when deploying a website you may have a configuration for static files and another for server code).
+This directory will be used as the root for your deployment meaning that all files it contains will be deployed to targer destination, preserving the same hierarchical structure.
+You can use a sub-directory inside your project as your deployment root (e.g. the `src` folder in your Git repository) so you only deploy its content.
+You can also support multiple deployment configurations for a single project by having more than one environment file in different folders (e.g. one in your `src` folder to deploy server code, and another one in `assets` to deploy static files to different servers).

 Here is what an environments configuration file looks like: